 The healthy choice means that every day all people in NE Iowa have access to healthy, locally grown foods and abundant opportunities for physical activity and play.
 Food and fitness is important because no matter where we are, the places where we live, learn, work and play affect our health and quality of life.

-This effort is part of the W.K.
+For the past ten years, this effort has been a part of the W.K.
 Kellogg Foundation Food & Community program.
-Food & Community invests in community-driven policy and system change projects.
-NE Iowa is one of nine projects across the country working to transform our food and fitness systems.
-For more information contact Rachelle Howe.
+Food & Community invests in community-driven policy and system change projects to transform our food and fitness systems.
+NE Iowa was chosen as one of nine locations across the country for this project.
+For more information contact Ashley Christensen.

 "Active Living" means to integrate physical activity, such as walking and other active body movements, into our daily routine.
 Being physically active positively impacts our health, our community and our environment.
 From trails to parks to bluffs and beyond, Northeast Iowa provides an exceptional environment for physical activity.